openshift/managed-cluster-config/resources/wif/README.md

 ## How to update WIF templates

-When Service Accounts, Roles and/or Permissions need to be updated, execute the following.
+When a new WIF template needs to be added or an existing one changed, follow this process:

 1. Create a PR to this repo with the desired changes to the policies.
 2. Once merged, Create an MR to [Cluster Services](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/data/services/ocm/shared-resources/common.yml) to update the referenced commit hash to consume new changes.